Inside this Topic Guide

 BRRD 2 was published in the Official Journal on 7 June 2019.
-The national implementation deadline is 28 December 2020.
+The national implementation deadline was 28 December 2020.

 Deadlines for national implementation of BRRD and the Directive on the ranking of unsecured debt instruments in insolvency hierarchy have passed.

-Member States have until 28 December 2020 to implement BRRD 2 into national law.
+Member States had until 28 December 2020 to implement BRRD 2 into national law.